driftlesslabs/larch/docs/intro.md

 🏆︁ Winner of the [AGIFORS 56th Annual Symposium Best Innovation award](http://agifors.org/Symposium).

-This is the in-development documentation for Larch v6 (temporarily implemented as "larix").
+This is the in-development documentation for Larch v6.

 :::{note}
 This project is very much under development.
 There are plenty of undocumented functions